-1. POLICY STATEMENT
+1. Policy Statement

-- 1.1 LSE (the "School") encourages the reporting of any genuine concerns of wrongdoing and commits to ensuring that individuals are not adversely affected as a result of reporting such wrongdoing. - 1.2 As such, the aim of this Policy is: - 1.2.1 To encourage individuals to report suspected serious wrongdoing as soon as possible in the knowledge that their concerns will be taken seriously and investigated as appropriate; - 1.2.2 To provide individuals with guidance as to how to raise those concerns; - 1.2.3 To provide a transparent and confidential process for dealing with concerns; - 1.2.4 To ensure individuals are aware that they are able to raise genuine concerns in good faith without fear of reprisal; even if they turn out to be mistaken; - 1.2.5 To support the School's Ethics Code.
+- 1.1 LSE (the "School") is committed to the highest standards of ethical practice, behaviour and integrity among its staff and students.
+The School encourages the reporting of any genuine concerns of wrongdoing and commits to ensuring that individuals are not adversely affected as a result of reporting such wrongdoing. - 1.2 As such, the aim of this Policy is: - i.
+To encourage individuals to report suspected serious wrongdoing as soon as possible in the knowledge that their concerns will be taken seriously and investigated as appropriate; - ii.
+To provide individuals with guidance as to how to raise those concerns; - iii.
+To provide a transparent and confidential process for dealing with concerns; - iv.
+To ensure individuals are aware that they are able to raise genuine concerns in good faith without fear of reprisal; even if they turn out to be mistaken; - v.
+To support the School's Ethics Code. - vi.
+To support the School's zero tolerance approach to dishonest behaviour, malpractice and misconduct including fraud, bribery and corruption as set out in the School's policy against bribery and fraud.